 With the help of the National Historical Commission of the Philippines, this majestic structure now serves as an icon among Iloilo’s many historical buildings.
 Its most prominent features are the two statues by the entrance: ‘Law’ and ‘Order.’
 Italian maestro-slash-expat, Francesco Riccardo Monti created these sculptures.

-These historical buildings and heritage houses definitely take adaptive reuse to a new level!
+These historical buildings and heritage houses in the Philippines definitely take adaptive reuse to a new level!
 Have you been to any of these fascinating restored structures?
 Let us know all about it!
 Don’t forget to tag us on Instagram at @tripzillaph, and use our hashtags #TripZillaPH and #MakeTravelHappen!